 Ventilation fan (for indoor work)

-Restaining wood furniture usually stretches over 3 to 5 days when you factor in drying time, but you're only working for about 6 to 8 hours total.
+Refinishing wood furniture usually stretches over 3 to 5 days when you factor in drying time, but you're only working for about 6 to 8 hours total.
 Let’s see what we can do this weekend with the table tops, firstly, on how to remove stain from wood.

-Step 1: Remove Old Stain from Wood
+Step 1: Strip Old Finish from Wood

 *(Bare wood head to step 2)